Skip to Main Content

 Special restrictions apply to archery tackle use during this season.
 See Legal Use of Firearms and Archery Tackle for more details.

-- It is unlawful to use dogs, except that dogs may be used to track wounded or dead bears (see Hunting with Dogs) and dogs may be used by youth or apprentice bear hunters on the Saturday of Young and Apprentice Bear Hunting Weekend.
+• It is unlawful to use dogs, except that dogs may be used to track wounded or dead bears (see Hunting with Dogs) and dogs may be used by youth or apprentice bear hunters on the Saturday of Youth and Apprentice Bear Hunting Weekend.

 Youth and Apprentice Bear Hunting Weekend

-- Blaze color is required in areas with an open deer firearms season during this weekend.
-If hunting in an area with no open deer firearms season this weekend, blaze color is strongly recommended.
+• Blaze color is required in areas with an open deer firearms season during this weekend.

-- shall not carry or discharge a firearm.
+• shall not use or discharge a firearm.

 Muzzleloader Bear Season